adityakakarla/formula1-alexa-skill/README.md

 This was my first attempt developing an Alexa skill.
 I learned the ins-and-outs of Alexa skill development, including slots, utterances, intents, and more.

 In addition, I strengthened my Python skills and incorporated API calls.

+Note: this skill does not work anymore.
+The reason?
+I'm geo-locked out of my parents' Amazon account, which is what I used to develop the skill.